Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Experiments

 \subsection{Illustrative examples}

 We demonstrate that CAM-UV-X can address the limitations of CAM-UV discussed in the previous section by applying it to Figs.~\ref{fig:illustrative_1}a and~\ref{fig:illustrative_1}b.
-The data-generating process in Eq.~(\ref{eq:CAM_UV}) is defined as follows.
+The DGP in Eq.~(\ref{eq:CAM_UV}) is defined as follows.
 The function $f_{j}^{(i)}(x_j)$ is set to $(x_j + a)^c + b$ with random coefficients $a$, $b$, and $c$.
 Note that this function belongs to GAMs.
 We use the same setting for $f_{k}^{(i)}$.
-The noises $\eta_i$'s are Gaussians.
-For each graph, $100$ datasets, each of $500$ samples, are generated.
-We ran CAM-UV and CAM-UV-X with the confidence level $\alpha = 0.1$.
-In CAM-UV-X, we use CMIknn of~\citep{Runge_CMIknn} as the conditional independence estimator.
+The noise terms $n_i$ are Gaussian.
+For each graph, $100$ datasets, each of $500$ samples, were generated.
+We ran CAM-UV and CAM-UV-X with the significance level $\alpha = 0.1$.
+In CAM-UV-X, we used CMIknn from~\cite{Runge_CMIknn} as the conditional independence estimator.

 We measured the success rate of identifying the visible edge $x_1\rightarrow x_2$ and $x_3$ as an ancestor of $x_2$ in Fig.~\ref{fig:illustrative_1}a, and identifying the visible non-edge $(x_1,x_2)$ in Fig.~\ref{fig:illustrative_1}b.
 Figure~\ref{fig:illustrative_2} shows the results.
 CAM-UV-X successfully addresses the limitations of CAM-UV discussed in Section~\ref{subsection:cam_uv_limitation}.